2.5.2. Run Remotely on DesignSafe

 • Set username and password to your TACC username and password.

-• Keep registry_url to https://index.docker.io
+• Keep registry_url as https://index.docker.io

-• Set git_username and git_token to your Github account details.
+• Set git_username and git_token to your GitHub account details.
 See directions here for more information on generating a git token.

 Use of Tapis requires acceptance of the TACC Acceptable Use Policy